Cambuskenneth Watergate and Harbour

 GUARD Archaeology have complied two reports on the findings: Abbots, Kings and Lost Harbours: Looking for Cambuskenneth Watergate, which covers the dig itself and the initial finds, followed by a final technical report analysing the finds.

-What we discovered will also feed into another IFLI project, Forth Crossings, which is investigating historic trade along the Inner Forth.
+What we discovered has also fed into another IFLI project, Forth Crossings, which is investigating historic trade along the Inner Forth.

 The dig coincided with the Doors Open Day event at Cambuskenneth Tower on Sunday 13th September.
 This gave people the chance to explore this fascinating building and see a 1,100-year old log boat recovered from the watergate harbour to the west of the abbey.